 6. There are more earthquakes in a day than you think!

-The US’ National Earthquake Information Center, or NEIC, is responsible for keeping track of quakes and tremors which arise all over the planet.
+The US’ National Earthquake Information Centre, or NEIC, is responsible for keeping track of quakes and tremors which arise all over the planet.
 They note and record around 50 earthquakes a day on average!

 7. Most earthquakes are barely noticed